MaximeSwagel/Chinese-Checkers-AI/README.md

-# 02180_intro_to_ai_group_28
+# Project Overview
-#This project was done in a group of 3 people for an assignment in course 02180 Intro to AI at DTU.
-Our goal was to implement an AI capable of playing a board game and implement the board game.
+This project was developed in a group of three for the course *02180 – Introduction to AI* at DTU.

-We implemented the board game Chinese Checkers and AI agent capable of playing the game against a human player.
+The assignment’s objective was to design a board game implementation and build an AI agent capable of playing it against a human player.

+We chose to implement **Chinese Checkers**, along with an AI agent that can play the game interactively.
+The full assignment description is available in `Board_game_assignment_2025.pdf`.

+# Collaboration
+The coding work was divided evenly, and we collaborated closely on all tasks.
-#The full assignment can be found in the Board_game_assignment_2025.pdf file
+For reference, the original group repository can be found [here](https://github.com/MagnusStarkadOttosen/02180_intro_to_ai_group_28).

 # How to run the game
 First, install the necessary packages: